-- 12. On 2 July, the Committee considered a report on the status of contributions and related matters.
+12. On 2 July 2025, the Committee considered a report on the status of contributions and related matters.
 The Committee noted that, as at 31 May 2025, 64 per cent of the assessed contributions to the budget of the Authority for 2025, amounting to \$6,872,991, had been received.
-As at that date, 57 member States had paid in full and 10 had made partial payments.
-Contributions outstanding from member States for the current financial period totalled \$3,835,509.
+As at that date, 57 Member States had paid in full and 10 had made partial payments.
+Contributions outstanding from Member States for the current financial period totalled \$3,835,509.
 In addition, the Committee noted that outstanding contributions from previous financial periods (1998-2024) amounted to \$599,656.
-The Committee expressed concern that 43 member States were in arrears for two years or more and noted that 6 of those States had never made any contribution since becoming parties to the United Nations Convention on the Law of the Sea, with a total outstanding amount of \$84,898. - 13.
-The Committee appreciated the efforts of the Secretary-General to follow up on unpaid contributions through regular notices, bilateral engagement and awareness-raising, and encouraged continued efforts in this regard, including efforts through coordinators of each regional group, particularly with respect to States that have never contributed to the budget of the Authority. - 14.
-The Committee took note of the request of the Assembly contained in paragraph 52 of document ISBA/29/A/15 to define criteria and a process for the assessment of the conditions to allow the Assembly to exercise its discretionary functions under article 184 of the Convention and decided to report to the Assembly in this regard during the thirty-first session.
+The Committee expressed concern that 43 Member States were in arrears for two years or more and noted that six of those States had never made any contribution since becoming parties to the Convention, with a total outstanding amount of \$84,898.

+13. The Committee appreciated the efforts of the Secretary-General to follow up on unpaid contributions through regular notices, bilateral engagement, and awareness-raising, and encouraged continued efforts in this regard, including efforts through coordinators of each regional group, particularly with respect to States that have never contributed to the budget of the Authority.

+14. The Committee took note of the request of the Assembly contained in document ISBA/29/A/15, paragraph 52, to define criteria and a process for the assessment of the conditions to allow the Assembly to exercise its discretionary functions under article 184 of the Convention and decided to report to the Assembly in this regard during the 31st session.